Garsondee/What-the-Tide-Dragged-In/Root/ACT1_GM_GUIDE_ANALYSIS.md

 **Missing Opportunities:**
 - Cats grooming each other before/after the heist
 - A dog offering a cat a ride on their back
-- Jewels teaching a cat a Slynx greeting gesture
+- Jewels teaching a cat a Lynx greeting gesture
 - A cat kneading biscuits nervously while planning
 - Sappho play-bowing to a cat to break the ice
 - Post-heist victory purring that's so loud it drowns out conversation